-This requires a shift in mindset for lawyers steeped in the warrior culture that has been part of UK litigation for several hundred years.
+This requires a sea-change in approach for litigation lawyers steeped in the warrior culture that has been part of UK litigation for several hundred years.

 'Classically [in litigation] one starts with an a fortiori contention, and builds up a case with a flow of rhetoric.
 It works supremely well in tribunals of any kind,' says one mediator, 'but it is supremely useless in mediation.'